racenis/tram-sdk/README.md

 - Make Raycast that returns multiple points

 ### New features that would be nice to have, but are not very important
+- Animation state machine component for ControllerComponents
+	- Would have the same or similar API as ControllerComponent
-- ControllerComponents have configurable transitions between animations
-	- In the form of:
+	- Would allow setting transitions between animations in the form of:
 		- State/from
 		- State/to
 		- Fade-out rate
 		- Fade-in rate
 	- Or something like that
-- ControllerComponents have fake IK
-	- Leg placement for creatures with legs
-	- Ability to look at (turn head/etc. towards) something
-- Actually it might be a better idea to delegate this functionality to a seperate component.
 - Input recording and playback
 - AudioComponents can play more than 128 sounds at the same time
 - Split animation into animation and StreamableAnimation